Federal Spending by Category and Agency

 What does the government buy?

 Well, a lot.
-The government buys a variety of products and services used to serve the public - everything from military aircraft, construction and highway maintenance equipment, buildings, and livestock, to research, education, and training.
-These types of final goods and services purchased by the government are classified as Object Classes.
+The government buys a variety of products and services used to serve the public — everything from military aircraft, construction and highway maintenance equipment, buildings, and livestock, to research, education, and training.
+These purchases are classified by Object Classes, a classification system that describes the types of goods and services purchased by the government.

 What are mandatory and discretionary spending?